2 Managing people with HIV infection

-People with HIV who are stigmatised feel lonely, helpless and afraid.
-They are made to feel bad, despised, embarrassed and shameful and may hate themselves.
-They often feel that they are no longer respected and have brought disgrace on themselves, their family and their community because they are HIV positive.
-Due to stigma and discrimination, people with HIV are often avoided, feel socially isolated, and stop seeing friends and family.
+People living with HIV who are stigmatised may feel lonely, helpless and afraid.
+They may feel bad, despised, embarrassed and shameful and may hate themselves.
+They often feel that they are no longer respected and have brought disgrace on themselves, their family and their community because they have HIV.
+Due to stigma and discrimination, people living with HIV are often avoided, feel socially isolated, and stop seeing friends and family.
 They may be thrown out of their homes, sacked from their jobs, abandoned by friends and even assaulted or killed.

 Owing to the effects of stigma and fear of discrimination, many people refuse to be tested for HIV or deny their HIV status.
 This often leads to a fear of disclosure, delay in treatment and failure of preventing the spread of HIV.
 Some people choose to die of AIDS rather than disclose their HIV status and seek treatment.
 In many societies the words ‘HIV’ and ‘AIDS’ are not even used.
 People deny there is anyone with AIDS in their community despite the fact that everyone knows that many people are dying of HIV.

 Stigma results in fear, denial and failure to prevent the spread of HIV.